pqabelian/abec/ctaut/README.md

-Here is the information about CT-AUT (Confidential Transaction for Abelian User Token) protocol.
+Here is the information about AUT (Abelian User Token) protocol.

 ### Overview
-By embedding the ct-aut script in memo field within an Abelian transfer transaction, and the ct-aut script would be interpreted with the following formats:
+AutScript is embed in TxMemo field of an Abelian transfer transaction, and is interpreted with the following formats:

-1. Registration script, it would declare a new CT-AUT instance, as the result, an CT-AUT instance would be initialized with its metadata, including the following fields:
+1. Registration Script, declares a new AutInstance, and as the result, a corresponding AutMetadata record is initialized, including the following fields:
+   - version
+     - uint32, initialized to 1
-   - identifier, used as a unique identifier for the instance
+   - autIdentifier, used as a unique identifier for the instance
-     - a byte array with fixed length (64)
+     - a Hash (aka.
+[32]byte)
+     - set to be the TxId of the Abelian Tx where the Registration Script is embed in
      - CAN'T be changed anymore
-   - symbol, used as a symbol visible to the user
+   - autSymbol, used as a symbol visible to the user
      - a byte array with max length (64)
      - [#TODO] CAN'T be changed anymore
    - token unit, including